 - Improve functional capacity with Activities of Daily Living (ADLs)

-For the best results, we recommend an assessment for establishing a treatment plan prior to surgery to maximize your strength and range of motion.
+For the best results, we recommend an assessment for establishing a treatment plan before surgery to maximize your strength and range of motion.
 This approach is supported by research to shorten recovery time and a quicker return to functional independence.

-For times when the unexpected happens, we’ll draw on decades of experience in both rehabilitative and high-level performance settings.
+When the unexpected happens, we’ll draw on decades of experience in rehabilitative and high-level performance settings.
 We strive to educate you in every phase of your post surgery recovery.
 To achieve your goals, physical therapy is a necessity following surgery.
 We will guide you one-on-one to:

 - Decrease your swelling